-Jeff’s Rancher has square inlays, red finish, and standard drop-in saddle, as opposed to a adjustable saddle which were common on some of the 50’s models.
+Jeff’s Rancher has square inlays, a red finish, and a standard drop-in saddle, as opposed to an adjustable saddle which was common on some of the 50’s models.

 |This is a guitar Jeff seems really proud of since it was a present from Jimmy Page, who he met through his sister when they were about 11 years old.|

 The guitar is 3/4 size, and the body was made of plastic.
 The Maccaferri brand is mostly known for Django Reinhardt, who favored the Selmer Guitar -which was one of their classical guitar models with an oval sound hole.

 Jeff Beck’s Guitar Amps:

 Jeff usually prefers using a low-wattage amp, not only in the studio but on stage as well.